viamrobotics/docs/docs/services/data/configure-data-query.md

 ## Next Steps

-Once configured, you can [query your data directly](/manage/data/query/#query-tabular-data-directly-from-a-compatible-client) from your chosen client.
+Once configured, you can [query your data directly](/manage/data/query/#query-tabular-data-directly-from-a-compatible-client) from your chosen client using either SQL or MQL.

 To view your captured data in the cloud, see [View Data](/manage/data/view/).
 To export your synced data, see [Export Data](/manage/data/export/).